teads/TeadsSDK-android/BintraySunset.md

-**JFrog** announced the Bintray shut down the 1st May, 2021
+**JFrog** announced the Bintray shut down from the May 1st, 2021

 https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/

 Teads used this service to deliver our Android artifacts through a maven repository.
 From May 1, this repository will no longer be available and applications importing our artifacts will no longer build.

-The following dependences are impacted:
+The following dependencies are impacted:
 - **sdk**
 - **adapterhelper**
 - **admobadapter**